From Section 8

 📄 Read the ArticleNine Degrees.
 One Mission.

-The kid who was told he wasn't "college material" didn't just go to college—he made education his life's work.
+The kid who was told he wasn't "college material" earned nine degrees—and made education the foundation for every community he would build.

 Doctor of Education (Ed.D.)